lucask07/instrbuilder/instrbuilder/bluesky_demo/lockin_analysis/README.md

-The analysis code for lock-in amplifier analysis run with Bluesky and instrbuilder is found in this folder.
+The analysis code for lock-in amplifier experiments executed with Bluesky and instrbuilder is found in this folder.

 The data is available via figshare at: <https://doi.org/10.6084/m9.figshare.7768352>